lewagon/dotfiles/04-Front-End/02-CSS-components/03-Airbnb-home/README.md

 }
 ```

 Do you understand this code?
 It's not so complicated.
-Media queries are just a way "to condition" CSS code depending on screen size.
+Media queries are just a way "to condition" CSS code depending on screen size, a bit as a `if..end` in ruby.
 This is how you write responsive design.

 In `style.css`, replace our stupid non-responsive container by this smarter one.
 Then look how the container changes when you resize your browser.
 Feel free to change media query breakpoints and container size to play with the responsive behavior.